 - A local Demand Response (DR) Pilot in the Brant area aimed at better understanding the capabilities of DR to provide services as alternatives to transmission line solutions for meeting local-area capacity needs.

-- The potential to aggregate residents who use solar and storage is being explored through PowerStream`s POWER.HOUSE project in the York region, which is funded, in part, by the IESO`s Conservation Fund.
+- The potential to aggregate residents who use solar and storage was explored through PowerStream's POWER.HOUSE project in the York region, which was funded, in part, by the IESO's Conservation Fund.

 - Two phases of an energy storage procurement that is exploring how batteries, flywheels and other storage technologies can offer ancillary services to support increased reliability and efficiency of the grid, and provide capacity value and price arbitrage through responding to market signals.

-- A number of DER-related projects that are being supported through the IESO’s Conservation Fund.
+- A number of DER-related projects that are being supported through the IESO’s Grid Innovation Fund.